iatorm/4x4-hex/README.md

     python3 hex-controller.py

-You can change the parameters within the script file.
+You can change the parameters within the script file, including the command of the script to be tested.
-If your strategy is not winning, the controller will output a losing game in reverse order.
+If your strategy is not winning, the controller will output a losing game.
-Use the file `test.py` to test the controller.
+Use the (incorrect) solution `test.py` to test the controller.